 And let me tell you… as a born and raised vegetarian, this breakfast sandwich/bagel with Morningstar Farms sausage is delightful!
 Flavorful, filling, and a great breakfast deal at $10!

 Head to the Hillyard neighborhood of Spokane for this delicious hidden gem!
 TexMex-inspired cuisine delights both vegetarians and meat-eaters alike, and the spooky ambiance and excellent parking make this an absolute win for date night.

 Don’t sleep on the queso with locally-sourced Oaxacan cheese, the elote, or enchiladas with TexMex tofu.
 They’re packed with flavor and the whole table, vegetarian or not, will fall in love with them!

 Overall, Spokane has grown so much in the last ten years with regards to the vegetarian scene.
 You could maybe find one or two vegetarian places here ten years ago, and forget about anything vegan!

-While it may not yet be a vegetarian-haven like Portland or Seattle, Spokane isn’t slouching when it comes to vegetarian and vegan fair.
+While it may not yet be a vegetarian-haven like Portland or Seattle, Spokane is no slouch when it comes to vegetarian and vegan fare.
 From Boots’ vegan food to Cascadia’s blend of vegetarian and meat-eating, there’s truly something for everyone.
 If you’re looking for vegetarian restaurants in Spokane, you definitely won’t go wrong with one of our recommendations!

 What’s your favorite vegetarian or vegan restaurant in Spokane?
 Did we miss one?
 Let us know on our Facebook page!